FE-BE-Microdegrees/Subjects/Back-End-Frameworks/Topics/Error-Handling/README.md

 app.use("/users", usersRouter);

-// Kui ükski teekond ei vasta
-app.use((req, res, next) => {
+// If no route matches, return 404 app.use((req, res, next) => {
   res.status(404).json({
     success: false,